PanosAntoniadis/personalized_asr/README.md

 ```

-- Final data format of a dataset (or of a signle fold):
+- Final data format of a dataset (or of a single fold):

 ```
 slack_dataset